-At this time, some roadside restaurants in certain locations may still be closed or offering limited curbside pickup to help flatten the curve of coronavirus.
-Consider packing snacks that will stand a road trip—think cut-up veggies, premade sandwiches and string cheese.
+Many roadside restaurants have reopened, but in certain locations some may still be closed or offering limited curbside pickup.
+To ensure you won’t go hungry, consider packing road-trip snacks that will withstand a long drive—think cut-up veggies, premade sandwiches and string cheese.
 That’ll be better for your wallet—and your blood sugar.
 If traveling a long distance, stock up on more nonperishable foods and water.

 7. Check your tires

 Before every long car ride—and at regular intervals during a marathon trip—take a few minutes to check your tire pressure.
-Underinflated tires lower your car’s gas mileage significantly.
-Cold temperatures compound the problem—tire pressure can dip by around two pounds with each 10 degree drop.
-These days, you can even have an app monitor the pressure in your tires via Bluetooth and a Tire Pressure Monitoring System like the one sold by FOBO.
+Underinflated tires can lower your car’s gas mileage significantly.
+Cold temperatures compound the problem: Tire pressure can dip by around 2 pounds with each 10-degree drop.
+Be sure to follow the tire or car manufacturer’s guidelines on how much air your tires require.

 8. Pack light

-One advantage of driving over flying is you don’t have to make as many tough packing decisions.
-But don’t be tempted to drag along tons of extra stuff.
+One advantage of driving vs. flying is you don’t have to make as many tough packing decisions, or else pay for excess baggage.
+However, don’t be tempted to drag along tons of extra stuff in your trunk, backseat or rooftop carrier.
 The heavier your car, the worse gas mileage you’ll get.

 Most cars are at their most fuel-efficient at a steady 55 miles per hour.
 If you speed up to, say, 80 miles per hour, you’re operating at 28% below optimal fuel efficiency—not to mention risking the cost of a ticket if you get caught.
-Take it slow.
+Take it slow, and enjoy the ride!